 A Step-By-Step Guide To Beekeeping In Edmonton

-If you’re thinking about keeping honeybees in Edmonton you’ve probably come across the City of Edmonton’s Urban Beekeeping Page.
+If you’re thinking about keeping honeybees you’ve probably come across the City of Edmonton’s Urban Beekeeping Page.
 If so, you’ve read about four steps, city guidelines, swarm plans, PID numbers, and provincial agriculturalists.
 And if you’re like me, you’re probably a little confused, overwhelmed, and still unclear about what to do.
 Do not worry.
 For clarity, I’ve deconstructed and reassembled the Edmonton Beekeeping application process into a dozen baby-steps.
 By completing the following checklist, you’ll have everything you need to start beekeeping in Edmonton.

 1. Know What You’re Getting Into